jackdewinter/pymarkdown/docs/extensions/front-matter.md

 The [GitHub Flavored Markdown](https://github.github.com/gfm/) specification focuses on the parsing of Markdown and the uniform generation of HTML based on that parsing.
-As the Markdown front-matter is not Markdown, but one of a handful of other formats, the authors of that document did not provide anything in that specification that deals with Markdown front-matter.
+As Markdown Front Matter is not Markdown, but one of a handful of other formats, the authors of that document justifiably did not provide anything to deal with Markdown front matter.

 ### History

 There is not a lot of information documented about Front Matter, even though most static website generators use it.
+The bulk of the information we found was contained in these documents:

 - [Markdown Lint](https://github.com/DavidAnson/markdownlint/blob/main/doc/Rules.md#md041---first-line-in-a-file-should-be-a-top-level-heading)
 - [Python Markdown](https://python-markdown.github.io/extensions/meta_data/)